 What is an SSL proxy?

-In technical terms, an SSL proxy is any proxy server that uses the SSL protocol (AKA SSL proxy server), which stands for Secure Sockets Layer.
-Alternatively, SSL proxies are also called HTTPS proxies, the abbreviation meaning Hypertext Transfer Protocol over SSL.
+In technical terms, an SSL proxy is any proxy server that uses the SSL protocol (AKA SSL proxy server), which stands for Secure Socket Layer.
+Alternatively, an SSL proxy is also called an HTTPS proxy, the abbreviation meaning Hypertext Transfer Protocol over SSL.

 The HTTPS protocol has today become the standard for most websites and online services.
 The reason for this is simple – it ensures a much higher degree of privacy and security.
 How is this achieved?
 Let’s take a look.

 How does SSL proxy work?

 What benefits does an SSL proxy server offer?

 1. SSL proxies are safer